brianmcoates/meehan-md/src/pages/blog/2020-03-23-when-bad-medicine-is-profitable-biases-in-medicine.md

 ---
 templateKey: blog-post
-title: 'When Bad Medicine is Profitable: Biases in Medicine'
+title: "When Bad Medicine is Profitable: Biases in Medicine"
 date: 2020-03-01T03:07:50.148Z
-description: >-
-  Cognitive biases in medicine are dangerous.
+description: Cognitive biases in medicine are dangerous.
 Financial bias and confirmation bias are two of the most common dangers with the potential to allow bad medicine to persist in causing tremendous harm.
 I'm going to explain why these two biases are rampant in the vaccine debate and why physicians, scientists, and experts are so polarized in their view of the science of vaccines.
 featuredpost: false
 tags:
   - vaccine